hpc/pavilion2/docs/README.txt

 - One name value entry per line.
 - The units field is optional.
 - The <td> tag must start at the beginning of the line.
-- Another line with a duplicate name entry will be ignored.
+- Another line with a duplicate name  will be ignored.
 - A Maximum of 4k entries are allowed per test.
-- No spaces are allowed in either the name or value.
+- No spaces are allowed in either the name or value field.
 - Underlines are recommended as opposed to dashes in the name field.

 Examples: